config-syncer/config-syncer/docs/guides/config-syncer/intra-cluster.md

 If you want to synchronize ConfigMap/Secret to some selected namespaces instead of all namespaces, you can do that by specifying namespace label-selector in the annotation.
 For example: __`kubed.appscode.com/sync: "app=kubed"`__.
 Kubed will create a copy of that  ConfigMap/Secret in all namespaces that matches the label-selector.
 Kubed will also create this Configmap/Secret in newly created namespace if it matches the label-selector.

 If the data in the source ConfigMap/Secret is updated, all the copies will be updated.
 Either delete the source ConfigMap/Secret or remove the annotation from the source ConfigMap/Secret to remove the copies.
-If the namespace with the source ConfigMap/Secret is deleted, the copies are left intact.
+If the namespace with the source ConfigMap/Secret is deleted, the copies will also be deleted.

 If the value of label-selector specified by annotation is updated, Kubed will synchronize the ConfigMap/Secret accordingly, ie. it will create ConfigMap/Secret in the namespaces that are selected by new label-selector (if not already exists) and delete from namespaces that were synced before but not selected by new label-selector.